Creating Scenarios

 - User input: A free-text field where the player types their own answer.
 You can set a placeholder text to guide them (e.g., "Enter a name").

 3.4.
-Labels vs. Values
+Option Labels and Option Values

-By default, the text you type for a text option is both what the player sees (the button label) and what gets inserted into the story (the value).
+By default, the text you type for a text option is both what the player sees (the label) and what gets inserted into the story (the value).

 Sometimes you want these to be different.
-For example, you might want the button to say "The Brave Knight" but insert a longer description into the story.
-Click the expand arrow next to an option to set a separate label and value:
+For example, say you have a {{workplace}} variable.
+You might want the button to say "A law firm" but insert a long description into the Story text or the AI Instructions.
+To do that, click the expand arrow next to an option to set a separate label and value:

-- Label — What the player sees on the button.
+- Label: What the player sees on the button.

-- Value — What gets inserted into
+- Value: What gets inserted into

-{{variable_name}}when the player picks this option.
+{{workplace}}when the player picks this option.

 This is useful when you want a clean, short button label but want to inject a detailed description into the AI instructions or story.